firesharkstudios/butterfly-server/Butterfly.Example.Todo.CordovaClient/README.md

-# Butterfly Todo Server Example
+# Butterfly Server .NET - Cordova Todo Client

 > A simple Todo app built using Cordova / Vue / Vuetify on the client